Setup

 Available solvers

-- Python: An example solver using the preCICE Python bindings.
+- Python: A solver using the preCICE Python bindings.
 This solver also depends on the Python libraries

 numpy